cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

     while inside of the web-client folder

-2. Copy in the hooks folder from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps), found at [6-web-client/web-client/src/hooks](./6-web-client/web-client/src/hooks) into our src directory.
+2. Copy in the hooks folder from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps), found at [6-web-client/web-client/src/hooks](./6-web-client/web-client/src/hooks), into our src directory.

 3. Navigate one folder up to your project directory (where you have your cogment.yaml) then run the following command to generate Javascript files from your defined protobufs:
     ```console
     $ cogment generate --js_dir=./web-client
     ```

-> NOTE: Had we chosen `Y` at the beginning of this tutorial when asked by the CLI if we wanted a web client, the react hooks used in this section would normally have been generated with the command `cogment init`."
+> NOTE: Had we chosen `Y` at the beginning of this tutorial when asked by the CLI if we wanted a web client, the React hooks used in this section would normally have been generated with the command `cogment init`."

 Now that all that's done, we can finally start coding our web client!